AdaCore/why3/doc/install.rst

 properly.
 Similarly, in order to use PVS (:numref:`sec.pvs`) or Isabelle (:numref:`sec.isabelle`) to discharge proofs, PVS and Isabelle must be installed before Why3.
-You should check that those proof assistants are correctly detected by the configure script.
+You should check that those proof assistants are correctly detected by the :file:`configure` script.

 When configuration is finished, you can compile Why3.